The Role of Oral Health in TMJ Disorders

 KEEPING YOUR ORAL APPLIANCE CLEAN

-If you wear an oral appliance every night, you should leave it soaking in clean water all day to prevent it from building up the white hard crust that you can see on most old appliances.
-This white crust, called tartar or calculus, is made of minerals from your saliva; and it is the same material that dentist scrapes off your teeth during a cleaning.
+If you wear an oral appliance every night, you should leave it soaking in clean water all day to prevent it from building up the hard crust of minerals that you can see on most old appliances.
+This crust is made of minerals from saliva that as on your appliance when it dried out.
+It is called tartar or calculus.
+It is the same material that the dentist scrapes off your teeth during a cleaning, and it's the last thing you want to put in your mouth every night.
 One way to prevent it from accumulating on your appliance is to keep the appliance wet.

 DISINFECTING - your appliance by soaking it in something that kills bacteria should be done daily or at least weekly.
 Denture cleaners, which include bleach, baking soda, and citric acid to remove stains, are available at all drug stores.
 Alternatively, you can soak your appliance in any type of mouthwash, vinegar, hydrogen peroxide, or even vodka.
 To your health!